-- 5.12How do you use workforce satisfaction assessment findings to identify and determine priorities for improvement? - 5.13 How do you maintain a safe, secure, and healthy work environment?
-(Include your workplace preparedness for emergencies and disasters.) - The satisfaction assessment findings are used through the College's planning and assessment cycle to determine areas for improvement that are then prioritized by academic and administrative department heads in discussions with other personnel in their area. - The College has an up to date Emergency Management and Preparedness Plan, with a very active Emergency Management Team whose members comprise a crosssection of the campus community. - A new emergency alert system has been implemented and tested.
-Workforce and students are immediately notified of a campus emergency and given directives or instructions for safety. - Campus police have an active community oriented policing program Fire & Life Safety and Public Safety meet with all new employees during New Employee Orientation and all new faculty in Faculty Orientation. - A whistle defense program has is used to alert officers of dangerous situations. - Campus Police offer on-campus safety escorts during evening hours. - Campus Police have four crime prevention officers who are responsible for the presentation of Crime Prevention Programs. - Public Safety uses modern safety technology (i.e., emergency call boxes and closed circuit television, a graphic communication fire alarm monitoring system) to assist in keeping the community safe. - Human Resources conducts a "Health Month" including a benefits fair, six health related workshops, and worksite screening in the month of April. - S.A.V.E.
+The satisfaction assessment findings are used through the College's planning and assessment cycle to determine areas for improvement that are then prioritized by academic and administrative department heads in discussions with other personnel in their area.
+5.13 How do you maintain a safe, secure, and healthy work environment?
+(Include your workplace preparedness for emergencies and disasters.)

+- The College has an up to date Emergency Management and Preparedness Plan, with a very active Emergency Management Team whose members comprise a crosssection of the campus community. - A new emergency alert system has been implemented and is routinely tested.
+Workforce and students are immediately notified of a campus emergency and given directives or instructions for safety. - Campus police have an active community oriented policing program Fire & EMS and Campus Police meet with all new employees during New Employee Orientation and all new faculty in Faculty Orientation. - A whistle defense program has is used to alert officers of dangerous situations. - Campus Police offer on-campus safety escorts during evening hours. - Campus Police have crime prevention officers who are responsible for the presentation of Crime Prevention Programs. - Public Safety uses modern safety technology (i.e., emergency call boxes and closed circuit television, a graphic communication fire alarm monitoring system, and panic alarms) to assist in keeping the community safe. - Human Resources conducts a "Health Month" including a benefits fair, six health related workshops, and worksite screening in the month of April. - S.A.V.E.
 (Strategies to Assist Valued Employees) is a counseling agency retained to provide short-term counseling, referral and follow-up service for employees and dependents who want assistance in dealing with the stress caused by life changes. - The college pool, gymnasium and weight room, yoga classes are available to assist our employees in their exercise regimes.